Six Sigma – Reduce Costs, Increases Customer Satisfaction

 The DVIRC approach also offers a different schedule that we feel makes more sense for those who are trying to balance their day-to-day responsibilities with their training.
 We hold two training sessions per week every three weeks; that’s far different (and less disruptive) than taking students away from their work for one full week each month for two months.

 In addition, our pace is designed to follow your project—you learn things as your project rolls out.
 And because you’re learning at a more reasonable rate, the overall retention is better.
 Finally, there are materials we include as part of the program.
 DVIRC Six Sigma engagement includes some helpful software as part of the course fee.
 This is built on QI macros (an Excel add-in), which is very intuitive and easy to use.
 Participants also get a program called Minitab, a standalone program for more advanced users.
 We also give them a backpack full of binders with copies of every slide we use in the program and a flash drive.
 The goal is to make it easy and convenient to learn and implement the Six Sigma methodology.

 If a company wants to get started, what is the easiest way to do so?

-Contact us using the form below!
+Contact us below!
 We’ll sit down, learn about the business issues at hand, and see if Six Sigma is what your business needs.